MSc Business & Finance

 If you would prefer to take a more traditional postgraduate route and wish to specialise in a Finance related research topic for your future career (either in industry or for further academic study), the 6,000 word dissertation will enable you to test and apply the techniques and theories you have gained.
 You will be supervised and supported throughout and will usually submit your dissertation in early September.

-In total you will study eight compulsory modules and one optional module, and complete a dissertation and a Research Methodology module.
+In total you will study eight core modules and one optional module, and complete a dissertation and a Research Methodology module.

 Business in Practice route

-If you would like to develop further applied skills and specialist knowledge to suit your career aspirations, you can complete your studies with two additional optional modules and our applied Business in Practice module.
-You will develop deep functional and industry expertise with practical insights from our faculty and our CareersPlus & Corporate Relations team.
+If you would like to develop further applied skills and specialist knowledge to suit your career aspirations, you can complete your studies with our applied Business in Practice module.
+You will develop deep functional and industry expertise with practical insights from our faculty and industry experts.

-In total you will study eight compulsory modules, two optional modules and also complete the compulsory Business in Practice capstone module.
+In total you will study eight core modules, two optional modules and also complete the compulsory Business in Practice capstone module.

 Learning facilities